pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 After these simple checks, we have a variable `value` with the deposit amount, and a variable `uid` with the ID of the user that made this deposit.
 So we can just add funds to their account and send a notification message.

-Also note that value is in nanotons by default, so we need to divide it by 1 billion.
+Also note that the default value is in nanotons, so we need to divide it by 1 billion.
 We do that in line with notification:
 `{value / 1e9:.2f}`
 Here we divide the value by `1e9` (1 billion) and leave only two digits after the decimal point to show it to the user in a friendly format.

 Great!
-The program can now process new transactions and notify users about deposits.
+The program can now process new transactions and notify its users about deposits.
 But we should not forget about storing `lt` that we have used before.
 We must update the last `lt` because a newer transaction was processed.

 It's simple:
 ```python